 Key Man insurance is a life insurance policy a business takes out one individual.
 This person is someone that the business would have a hard time functioning without, and is usually the founder or a crucial employee.

 How much Key Man life insurance do you need?

 A good way to figure out what kind of policy you need is to take that person’s salary and multiply it by at least five.
-That will give you a good idea of how much insurance you need.
+By doing that, you’ll get a strong understanding of the type of life insurance policy you’ll need.

 How much does it cost?

 The cost of purchasing key man insurance can vary greatly.
 Factors that could change the price will include the type of policy you take out, the founder’s age, overall health, and more.

 What are the different policies I can take out?

 The main policies most people take out are term or whole life insurance.
 Your business could also benefit from taking out a Key Man disability policy.
 This will protect the company if the founder or key individual ever become disabled and unable to perform their usual job duties.